One World Cafe

-One World Cafe was a nonprofit community kitchen, and predecessor to the One World Everybody Eats (OWEE) foundation based in Salt Lake City, Utah, United States.
+One World Cafe was a nonprofit community kitchen and a predecessor to the One World Everybody Eats (OWEE) foundation based in Salt Lake City, Utah, United States.
 Its motto was "a hand up, not a hand out."
-The community kitchen concept is a restaurant based on a gift economy, allowing patrons to "pay what they can" and serving all members of the community regardless of their ability to pay.
+The community kitchen concept is a restaurant based on a gift economy, allowing patrons to "pay or donate what they can" and serves all members of the community regardless of their ability to pay.
 The Cafe incorporated volunteer and common-effort aspects similar to those of a community garden.
-The organization's stated goal was to provide all who eat high quality, all natural, simple food and to ask patrons to give fairly in exchange so that all could partake.
-In 2012, the cafe would close as the owner chose to focus on helping other communities, replicating their One World Cafe model in their larger foundation.
+The organization's goal was to provide all diners with high-quality, all-natural, and simple food by asking patrons who are able to contribute to do so.
+In 2012, the cafe closed as the owner, Denise Cerreta, chose to focus on helping other communities, replicating their One World Cafe model in their larger foundation.

 Operation

-The cafe served food according to a "no-menu, no prices" model.
-A pay-what-you-want model was used.
+The cafe was a for-profit business but served food according to a pay-what-you-want model.

-If customers could not afford to pay, they could volunteer at the cafe doing dishes, cooking, or working in the garden, and receive meal vouchers in exchange for the work they performed.
+If customers could not afford to pay, they had the option to volunteer at the cafe doing dishes, cooking, or working in the garden, and receive meal vouchers in exchange for the work they performed.
 Patrons could also pay for a meal by donating supplies or organically grown produce to the cafe.
 A wish list was maintained in the cafe for those interested in donating specific supplies.

-One World did not turn anyone away for inability to pay.
-All patrons were asked to give fairly in exchange for their meal, but ultimately relied on a gift economy.
+One World Cafe did not turn anyone away for inability to pay.
+All patrons were asked to give fairly in exchange for their meal, but operations ultimately relied on a gift economy and honor system.

 Fare

-The cafe served an organic, natural, and local cuisine that includes vegan, vegetarian and meat dishes.
-There was no standard menu, the fare changes daily based on the availability of local food (often donations from patrons) and the Chef's inspiration.
-Although there was no menu, One World Everybody Eats specialized in "home-style" dishes from around the world featuring staples such as bread, soup, salad, entree, organic coffees and teas, dessert, grains, quiche, and dal and rice.
+The cafe served an organic, natural, and local cuisine that included vegan, vegetarian, and meat dishes.
+There was no standard menu and the encouraged price changed daily depending on the availability of local food (often donations from patrons) and the Chef's inspiration.
+The One World Cafe specialized in "home-style" dishes from around the world featuring staples such as bread, soup, salad, entree, organic coffees and teas, dessert, grains, quiche, and dal and rice.
 The cafe purchased foodstuffs locally whenever possible.